 In 1869, John Wesley Powell went on a three-month expedition down the length of the Colorado River, which at that time had yet to be explored.
 He and his team discovered dangerous rapids, hostile Native Americans, and landscapes that were incredibly breathtaking.
 Amongst them were the Grand Canyon, which remains an breathtaking draw for travelers to this day.
 If you want to see the Grand Canyon the same way that Powell and his men did, you'll need to raft its length and experience its turbulent waters first hand.
 OARS offers a variety of rafting trips through the national park, including an 18-day journey that takes you through the heart of this amazing place.

 Conquer Europe Like Hannibal

-Hannibal Barca wasn't a great explorer, but he was one of the greatest generals that ever lived.
-Back in 220 BC, he helped start the Second Punic War with Rome, and for 15 years he occupied sections of the Italian Peninsula, and generally went about making life miserable for the Roman Republic, which was still developing as a power in the Mediterranean.
-Fit and adventurous travelers can trace much of Hannibal's route, riding their bikes from Barcelona to Rome as part of an itinerary offered by Ride & Seek.
+Hannibal Barca wasn't a great explorer, but he was one of the greatest generals that has ever lived.
+Back in 220 BC, he helped start the Second Punic War with Rome, and for 15 years he occupied sections of the Italian Peninsula and generally went about making life miserable for the Roman Republic, which was still developing as a power in the Mediterranean.
+Fit and adventurous travelers can trace much of Hannibal's route, riding their bikes from Barcelona to the "Eternal City" as part of an itinerary offered by Ride & Seek.
 The entire trip last 29 days, crossing over the Pyrenees Mountains, into the Apennines, and down into Italy itself.
 The ride actually culminates in Rome, a city that Hannibal never actually got to see himself, but remains an amazing draw centuries later.